mit-rss/website2022/README.md

 ## Using the template for lab reports

 **You must follow the instructions given in `/latex_report/latex_report.pdf` for your lab reports.
-This document outlines the expectations for the reports as well as an outline the required sections.**
+This document outlines the expectations for the reports as well as an outline of the required sections.**

 The template has a home page written in html at `/index.html`.
 It also has a labs page at `/labs/index.html`.
 You will add folders for each of your labs inside the `/labs` folder, and each one will need to have a corresponding `index.html` file as well as any supporting files (images, etc.).
 You can take a look at the `/labs/example_lab` section.
 There are several options for how to generate your lab report as a PDF, but at minimum you must provide links to your briefing slides and a download of your report in PDF format, as well as embedding the slides and report as shown in `/labs/example_lab/index.html`.